-On September 8, 2016, the State Board of Education (SBE) adopted a new accountability system and released the California School Dashboard in the Spring of 2017.
+On September 8, 2016, the State Board of Education adopted a new accountability system and released the California School Dashboard, referred to as the Dashboard, in Spring of 2017.

 The recent enactment of the ESSA gives states greater discretion to implement academic content standards, administer statewide and local assessments, and set ambitious performance goals to direct evidence-based improvement strategies and interventions to improve student performance.
 ESSA requires each state to continue to implement the local report card requirements specified under Title I, Part A of the ESEA, as amended by No Child Left Behind.

 The LEA Accountability Report Card contains data for the following categories:

 - PI Status of Schools in the LEA

 Section III.
 California Assessment of Student Performance and Progress (CAASPP) Test Results

 - CAASPP Test Results in English Language Arts/Literacy

 - CAASPP Test Results in Mathematics

 - CAASPP Test Results in Science